Panama City Workers’ Compensation Lawyers

 First, with regard to the employer is required to provide all medically necessary treatment, including surgeries, physical therapy, prescribed medications, mileage to medical appointments, and any medical devices ordered by the workers’ comp doctor.
 Florida Statutes, 440.13.
 Unfortunately, the employer selects the treating doctors, but the employee is entitled to a one-time change of physician.

 Second, the employee could also be entitled to monetary benefits if he is taken off work or provided work restrictions from the authorized treating doctor.
 These money benefits include Temporary Total Disability benefits, Temporary Partial Disability benefits, Impairment benefits, Vocational Retraining benefits, and Permanent Total Disability benefits.
-The workers’ compensation attorneys at the Law Office of J.J.
+The Panama City workers’ compensation lawyers at the Law Office of J.J.
 Talbott can help explain these different type of benefits and fight for you.

 Workers’ Compensation Settlements